Customized Hunting Plan: Alaska Barren Ground Caribou DIY Drop-off Hunts

 Hunt trophy Alaska Barren Ground Caribou in the North Brooks Range!
 Hunts are staged from Kavik River Camp, Alaska during August.
 Kavik River Camp is located 52 miles east of Deadhorse and 97 miles north of the Arctic Circle.
 Kavik River Camp is a vey unique camp with camping facilities, food, snacks, showers, laundry and wifi.
 The camp is located near the Arctic National Wildlife Refuge in a prime valley where the Western Arctic Caribou herd (259,000 animals), Central Arctic Caribou herd (32,000 animals), and Porcupine Caribou herd (197,000 animals) migrate.
 Caribou estimates are from the Alaska Department of Fish and Game.
 This area is one of North America’s most game rich areas.
-If you’re looking for a great hunt to collect a really nice trophy Caribou bull and have a super time, you won’t find a better deal anywhere.
+If you’re looking for a great hunt to collect a really nice trophy Caribou bull and have a super time, you won’t find a better place to hunt.
 Don’t pass up this opportunity to hunt one of the largest Caribou herds in the world.
-You can take two Caribou bulls in GMU 26C.
+Non-resident hunters may take two Caribou bulls in GMU 26C.
 Caribou are in velvet during early August.
 This is a Do-It-Yourself (DIY) planned hunt.
-These hunts have an extremely high success rate.
+These hunts have been extremely high success rate.

 Customized Hunting Plan Fee: Quote available upon request.
 Prices vary depending on species, preferred dates, size of hunting group, travel requirements, and any additional preferences.
 The consulting fee for your Customized Hunting Plan does not include any of your transportation or any hunt expenses before, during, or after the hunt.
 The fee does include consultation with and expertise of an Alaska Registered Guide and Outfitter and a Customized Hunting Plan and Hunt Orientation in the form of documents, which will be emailed or mailed via USPS to you.
 Email (email@example.com) or call (907-644-4868) for a quote.

-Air Charter Service Fees (approximate):
+Air Charter Service Rates:

 Other expenses hunter can expect (not all inclusive list): Before and after hunt expenses, commercial airfare, air charter service fees, hotels, rental vehicle, travel insurance, Alaska hunting license, big game locking tags for each specie, harvest tickets, taxidermy trophy care, processing/shipping game meat meat/trophy (unless donated/transferred), satellite phone rental or Garmin inReach two-way satellite communicator rental, and gratuity.

 *NOTE: All prices are subject to change due to increase costs in travel requirements, insurance and ADF&G requirements.
 Hunters are responsible for being familiar with the current Alaska Hunting Regulation, available on ADF&G website.

 Click for larger photos.